Contact the TCC Library

 From: APA Style

 Also, some of the article databases such as Ebscohost or ProQuest will include the DOI number within the citation record for an article.
-The DOI link in the citation record might take you to the publisher's page for the article, not the database article URL used to to access the article through the Library.
-The publisher's page may put the article behind a paywall.
-For that reason, it's good practice to save both the DOI and the database's article URL in case you need to get back to these pages later.
+The DOI link in the citation record might take you to the publisher's page for the article, not the database article permalink used to to access the article through the library.
+The publisher's page may put the article behind a paywall once you get there.
+For that reason, it's good practice to save the database's article permalink in case you need to get back to the result later.
 (When saving the article URL, be sure to get the "share" link or the "permalink" instead of simply copying the link in the address bar.
 That link is only good for the current browsing session.)
 However, some citations styles do not require a DOI to be included in a citation.